edHelper.com

 Sea Otters

-1 Sea otters are the smallest of all marine mammals, with a body length ranging from 3.3 to 4 feet and weight from 45 to 65 pounds.
-They are also the only marine mammals that do not have blubber, a layer of fat, under their skin to keep them warm in often cold or even frigid waters.
+1 Sea otters are the smallest of all marine mammals.
+They have a body length ranging from 3.3 to 4 feet and weight from 30 to 95 pounds.
+They are also the only marine mammals that do not have blubber, a layer of fat, under their skin to keep them warm in frigid waters.
 (Seals and whales are two examples of marine mammals that have blubber.)
-To make up for this disadvantage, sea otters have the best fur that other animals can only dream of.
-In fact, their fur is the world's densest, with up to 1 million hairs per square inch!
+To make up for this disadvantage, sea otters have fur that other animals can only dream of.
+In fact, their fur is the world's densest.
+Sea otters have up to 1 million hairs per square inch!

-2 Sea otters like to carry out most of their daily activities - such as swimming, resting, pooping, eating, or even sleeping - by floating on their backs.
-When they want to move about, they simply use their webbed, flipper-like hind legs to propel.
-They also use their long, flat tails to navigate.
+2 Sea otters like to carry out most of their daily activities - such as swimming, resting, pooping, eating, or even sleeping - floating on their backs.
+When they want to move about, they simply use their webbed, flipper-like hind legs to propel themselves through the water.
+Their long, flat tails help them navigate.

 3 Because sea otters don't have blubber, they must stay active and eat often to fight off the cold.
 Indeed, they have such good appetites that they consume up to 25% of their body weight in food every day!
 Sea otters love feeding on clams, sea urchins, crabs, abalones, snails, octopuses, and fish.